szilvia-csernus/openai-assistants-with-file-search/README.md

 I'm using the Assistants API to search these files to answer user questions, using the uploaded files as embedded documents.
 The Assistant automatically decides which document to use and answers the related questions correctly:

-`Question: Can I bring my pet cat into the office?`

 ![policy-answer](policy-answer.png)